pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`Output pixel resolution in dots per inch`
       | :sg:`resolution -> int`

-      Gets the pixel size used in scaling font glyphs for this Font instance.
+      Gets the pixel size used in scaling face glyphs for this Face instance.

    .. method:: set_transform